hmslima/sambahsacompletegrammar/sambahsa.md

 Charles is taller than Michael, but it doesn't mean that necessarily doesn't exist people taller than Charles, the “taller” is a comparative, it only makes the comparison between two beings.
-But the second sentence says that Steven is taller than everyvody in the context where he is, “tallest” is a superlative.
+But the second sentence says that Steven is taller than everybody in the context where he is, “tallest” is a superlative.
 Of course the same thought applies to comparisons of inferiority: